sashinpivotal/dsa-2022-10/readme.md

 - Optional exercise
   - Is it possible to support Queue operations of "enqueue() to the tail" and "dequeue() from head" with a singular link node (instead of double link node as we've seen in our lab)?
-  - Try to implement the queue with a singular link node and see if "enqueue() to the tail" and "dequeue() from head" work
+  - Try to implement the queue with a singular link node and see if "enqueue() to the tail" and "dequeue() from head" work as expected

 ## Quiz after day 4